geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <a name="duration"></a>
 ### 9.5.4 Duration
 The "duration" property is an ISO 8601 formatted time value required in certain statements as defined in this section.
-Other cmi defined statements MAY include the duration property.
+Other cmi5 defined statements MAY include the duration property.
 <a name="au_statements_that_include_duration"></a>
 #### 9.5.4.1 AU statements that include duration
 ##### Terminated Statement